willj2003/Draw/README.md

 Usage:
-You can right Click to get a random color and left click to draw space bar will clear the screen
+You can right Click to get a random color and left click to draw. pressing the space bar will clear the screen